 To join our course, you will need GCSE English Grade C/4 or above or Functional Skills Level 2.

-If you live in England, you may be entitled to a non-means-tested Student Loan to cover the whole cost of the course.
-This loan and any interest is written off fully once you achieve your degree.
-Read more about it here.
+If you live in the UK, you may be entitled to a non-means-tested Student Loan to cover the course's entire cost.
+This loan and any interest are written off once you complete your degree.
+Read more here: https://www.gov.uk/advanced-learner-loan.

 Approximately 9 months.